Should You Use Student Photos Online?

 • Find out your school, district, or Education Department guidelines for sharing student photos online — make sure you follow these guidelines.

-• Find out if there are forms caregivers and students need to sign to consent to use of student photos online — make sure you have all forms signed by parents or caregivers.
+• Find out if there are forms caregivers and students need to sign to consent to the use of student photos online — make sure you have all forms signed by parents or caregivers.

 • Respect the wishes of caregivers and students while understanding consent to use photos can be withdrawn at any time.
 If you are asked to remove any student information, act quickly.
 You can contact us if you don’t know how to remove images etc. from your blog.